Towards Browser Controls to Protect Cookies from Malicious Extensions: Background

 \subsection{Cookies \& Cookie Management}

 At their simplest, cookies are key-value pairs associated with the server that creates them.
 Cookies can also set multiple optional attributes that further define how they are handled.
 Which server a cookie belongs to and what requests it should be attached to are determined by the \texttt{Domain} and \texttt{Path} attributes \cite{rfc6265}.
-These indicate what websites and which portion of those sites the cookie can be sent to respectively.
-If not specified by the server, the browser uses the hostname and path of the website that created the cookie by default.
+These indicate which websites and which portion of those sites the cookie can be sent to respectively.
+If not specified, the browser uses the hostname and path of the website that created the cookie by default.
 Cookies can also be partitioned.
 Partitioning limits a cookie's accessibility to its embedding context such that cookies set by the same site but embedded on different pages are not accessible to each other \cite{chrome_chips_2023}.
 This is often used to prevent third-party cookies from tracking users across websites.
 As discussed in Section \ref{sec:intro}, cookies also have three security attributes: \texttt{HttpOnly}, \texttt{Secure}, and \texttt{SameSite}.
-They also support two prefixes that enforce certain criteria when creating a cookie \cite{mdn_use_cookie}.
+They also support two prefixes that enforce certain cookie creation criteria \cite{mdn_use_cookie}.